 NF is more common than Cystic Fibrosis, Muscular Dystrophy and Huntington’s Disease combined, but awareness is lacking - even amongst healthcare professionals.
 In addition to raising awareness through campaigns and fundraising initiatives, like the Cupid’s Undie Run, we also collaborate with hospitals, help our members navigate health systems and their government entitlements, while also providing information on contact details for medical and allied health professionals who have experience treating NF patients.

-Working with state and federal governments, we advocate for improvements in availability and cost of diagnostic scans, medications and improved treatment options.
+Working with state and federal governments, we advocate for improvements in the availability and cost of diagnostic scans, medications, and improved treatment options.

 Funds raised from the Cupid’s Undie Run will go towards sustaining these support services and treatment solutions.